TheRayquaza/newsbro/README.md

 ![login page](./assets/login.png) ![home page](./assets/home.png)

-We provide automatic update everyday (9am / 6pm UTC), 10k articles ingested
+We provide automatic update everyday (9am / 6pm UTC), 1k articles ingested
 from various sources.
 We also provide new recommendation based on your liked articles.

 Feel free to open issues if you see anything relevant that could be added.

-⚠ App will be down at the end of our project (~ Jan.
-2026)
+⚠ App will be down at the end of our project (~ January 2026)

 ## Table of Contents
 - [Project Structure](#project-structure)